wmeints/cartographer/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Documentation

+### Project layout

+This project relies on a number of other projects to perform its task.
+There are only two components directly included in the project:

+* `operator` - This folder contains the cartographer operator managing the workspace.
+* `dashboard` - This folder contains the dashboard that you can use to monitor workspaces.

+In essence, the operator only manages components not provided elsewhere.
+For example, we currently ship these components as part of the operator:

+* `experiment-tracking` - We deploy MLFlow into the cluster to track experiments.
+* `workflows` - We deploy Prefect and a set of Prefect agents to help build pipelines.